 Kroll and Chande developed the StochRSI to help increase sensitivity to generate more overbought and oversold signals.

 So, for example, you can go long when the indicator falls below 20 (the oversold level) and then recovers above it, as indicated by the green arrow in the image below.

 When using this indicator, it’s crucial to remember that overbought or oversold doesn’t necessarily mean bearish or bullish.
-Instead, oversold conditions serve as a sort of warning for traders to watch for a potential bounce.
+Instead, oversold conditions serve as a warning for traders to watch for a potential bounce.

-Instead, these conditions simply alert you that the technical analysis indicator is near the extreme of its most recent readings.
+Instead, these conditions alert you that the technical analysis indicator is near the extreme of its most recent readings.

 For instance, when the 50 centerline acts as a sort of support for the stochastic RSI lines, and they move steadily above that level, it could suggest the continuation of an upward or bullish trend.

-This is particularly true if the lines begin to move toward the 80 level.
+This is particularly true if the lines move toward the 80 level.
 Likewise, StochRSI readings consistently below the 50 level and trending down towards the 20 line are an indication of a bearish or downward trend, as indicated in the chart below:

 In other words, this indicator helps them discover potential trades in the direction of the more significant trend and allows them to find ideal entries and exits.